JHyunjun/SNU/README.md

 # SNU
-Dispatched to Seoul National University as an AI Master
+Seoul National University as an AI Master